Table of content

 If you are looking for one of the social media platforms to display social proof from your customers, Instagram is the best and most popular social platform!

-Getting your account verified can be huge plus for your brand.
-It acts as a certification social proof and gives you a boost when you target audience in your marketing campaigns.
+Getting your account verified can be a huge plus for your brand.
+It acts as a certification social proof and gives you a boost when you target an audience in your marketing campaigns.

 Social proof builds trust between the visitor and the brand through testimonials.
 But it doesn't mean it only needs to be from your customers or influencers.